chutrunganh/Blockchain-and-Applications-IT4527E/Lab_03/README.md

 ![alt text](image-6.png)

-Click "Connect Wallet", pay attention the the current choosen Account in MetaMask, the web will connect to the account you have choosen in MetaMask.
+Click "Connect Wallet", pay attention the the current chosen Account in MetaMask, the web will connect to the account you have chosen in MetaMask.

 # 3. Interact with the Token Sale